szeged/sprocket/README.md

 # checkout Sprocket Core branch
 cd sprocket && git checkout core && cd ..
 # use the latest working Chromium release revision
+# if it doesn't see the revision, you should try `git fetch --tags` first
 git reset --hard "$(< sprocket/LKGR)" && gclient sync --nohooks --with_branch_heads --jobs 16
 ```
 Next, run the selected platform's commands.